aukokyong/jfs-master/java/doc/w-java.md

 :memo: *Instant Practice*
 - create NetBanking which can do payments using the Payment interface and perform fund transfers using FundTransfer interface.
 - The statement should be dislayed by the NetBanking class.
+- PaymentApp : Use the Netbanking class to perform only payments.
+- FundTransfer : Use the Netbanking class to perform only fund transfer.
+- NetBankingapp : Use the Netbanking class to perform all operations Note : When you access the other methods, it should be a compilation error.